NinaJina/testGAN/README.md

 # testGAN
-Using GAN to generate a certain distribution
+Teach GAN a certain distribution, and then use it as a generator to generate this distribution.
+For example, we can sample from a 2d binary image.